 • Evenly divide the dough pieces on top of the fruit.

 • Bake in the oven for approx 35 minutes or until the cheese seems settled.
-The dish will need to chill in the fridge since it is similar to cheesecake for at least one hour although longer would be better, it will make it easier to cut *I added the chill time to the prep time
+The dish will need to chill in the fridge since it is similar to cheesecake for at least one hour although longer would be better.
+It will make it easier to cut.

 Notes